-Alcoholic hepatitis is an
+Alcoholic hepatitis is a diseased, inflammatory

-Continued drinking can lead to additional health problems, such as cirrhosis (scarring) of the liver or liver failure.
+Continued drinking can lead to additional health problems, such as cirrhosis (permanent

+scarring) of the liver, or even liver failure.

-What Causes Alcoholic
+Causes Alcoholic Hepatitis?

 This injury then leads to inflammation, and alcoholic hepatitis.

 people who are only moderate drinkers.

-Because alcoholic hepatitis does not occur in all heavy drinkers,
+Because alcoholic hepatitis doesn’t occur in

 - genetic factors that affect how